XXI Music Publishing ASBL

 In 1996 Kent Nagano, Music Director of the Orchestra of the Opera de Lyon, decided to promote Mr Beintus’s works and commissioned him several scores for his concert seasons of Opéra de Lyon.
 A new road was open for Mr Beintus therefore he decided to begin an official career as a full time composer.
 To date, he composed for the Opéra de Lyon, Berlin Philharmonic Orchestra (Variations on a Gershwin’s tune for piano duet and orchestra), Hallé Orchestra in Manchester (Couleurs cuivres, Concerto for brass quintet and orchestra), Berkeley Symphony Orchestra in California (Luna tree), Accademia Santa Cecilia in Roma (Concerto for Clarinet – dedicated to Alessandro Carbonare), German Symphony Orchester in Berlin (Le Petit Prince, Suite), Russian National Orchestra (Wolf Tracks – recorded on Pentatone by Bill Clinton and Mikhail Gorbachev – Grammy Award 2004).

-In 2019 Mr Beintus’s Fantaisie concertante for trumpet, piano and string orchestra will be performed in Colmar, Mons and Antalya (Turkey) by the Orchestre royal de Chambre de Wallonie (artistic director Frank Braley) and in Lille by the Orchestre de Picardie during the Lille Piano Festival 2019.
+In 2019 Mr Beintus’s Fantaisie concertante for trumpet, piano and string orchestra was performed in Colmar, Mons and Antalya (Turkey) by the Orchestre royal de Chambre de Wallonie (conducted by Frank Braley) and in Lille by the Orchestre de Picardie during the Lille Piano Festival 2019.
 His Le Petit Prince was performed in Monte-Carlo (Orchestre Philharmonique de Monte-Carlo) and Katowice (Polish National Radio Symphony Orchestra) in 2019 and recorded by Alexandra Conunova (violon), Bryn Lewis (Harp) and the Members of the London Symphony Orchestra conducted by Quentin Hindley (Label 21 Music).
 This recording regularly appears in digital music charts.
 During the 2021/2022 season, this work has been performed by the Orchestre Colonne and the Orchestre de Besançon Franche-Comté.

 Benoît Mernier was born in Belgium in 1964.
 He lives and works in Brussels.